 1. Employee self-scheduling options

 Creating and managing schedule changes for senior care and senior living facilities can be inefficient and frustrating.
 Many facilities rely on a paper-based system or rudimentary spreadsheets.
-Consider how tedious and error prone this process is.
+You know how tedious and error prone this process is.
 Before creating schedules, schedulers must determine each employee’s availability and match it to internal policies and qualifications needed for each shift.
-Then get approvals from management.
+Then they must get approvals from management.
 With each round of changes, the likelihood of mistakes increases.

 Even when administrators finally approve a perfect schedule that supports each resident’s needs and internal policies, they cannot rest in a job well done.
 Because in senior care facilities, employee schedules and resident needs change constantly.